Native American Wisdom and some childhood memories

-In 2016 I was so lucky to be invited to travel the US for 3 weeks.
+In 2016, I was so lucky to be invited to travel to the US for 3 weeks.
 I had been to the US previously in 1999 and also in 2011, but on those occasions, I only visited Florida.
-This time the trip started in Denver where we spend some days to then drive up into the Rocky mountains staying in Steamboat Springs.
+This time the trip started in Denver, where we spend some days to then drive up into the Rocky mountains staying in Steamboat Springs.

 I saw many remarkable things like Strawberry’s Springs, a thermal hot bath.
-Sitting in the warm water surrounded by snow and pine trees is a great experience.
+Sitting in the warm water surrounded by snow and pine trees is an exceptional experience.
 A trip to the Dinosaur National Monument, marveling at that 30m high wall with all the fossils.

 On the way to Idaho, we drove through Flaming Gorge, which was also more than impressive.